Manchester International Film Festival 2016

 We finished our second day at MANIFF 2016 with Thugocratie.

 Sam, a thug, is out of jail.
 He’ s having a go at a crime free new life.
 He attempts to get closer to his estranged kid and tries his faulting best to maintain a glimmer of hope within an inner city existence.
 Caught up by his past and Wedged between mobsters and corrupt cops, Sam makes a string of difficult decisions, and struggles in his personal pursuit of a better world for himself and his child.

 Sam is the film’s anti-hero, and you cannot help but root for him to get the break he needs to start a better life for himself and his son.
 A solid French thriller in a drug underworld setting, Thugocratie was a great finish to our day.

 While we enjoyed Thugocratie, it wasn’t one that really stood out for us over the course of the entire weekend.

-Thugocratie won the awards for Best Direction, Best Actor (Salim Kechiouche), Best Feature and Film of the FestivalThank you for reading!
-GirlGeekUpNorth x
+Thugocratie won the awards for Best Direction, Best Actor (Salim Kechiouche), Best Feature and Film of the FestivalThanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter